ernestomr87/backend-challenges-to-do/challenges/junior/api-user-profile.md

 ## Introduction

-The "User Profile API" challenge is designed to build a RESTful API that allows basic management of user profiles, including creation, retrieval, updating, and deletion.
+The "User Profile API" challenge is designed to build a REST API that allows basic management of user profiles, including creation, retrieval, updating, and deletion.

 ### Objectives